frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_provider_statistics

-> **AI Analysis:** This procedure calculates and summarizes key performance indicators for a single healthcare provider.
-It aggregates operational and financial data to report on the provider's total number of patient encounters, the total revenue they have generated through billed charges, and their average revenue per encounter.
-This is a reporting and business calculation operation.
-The procedure's role is to provide data for provider performance reviews, financial analysis, and operational dashboards, allowing management to assess individual provider productivity and financial impact.
+> **AI Analysis:** This procedure calculates key performance metrics for a specific healthcare provider based on their ID.
+It summarizes a provider's total patient encounters, the total revenue generated from associated claims, and the resulting average charge per encounter.
+This function serves as a business calculation and reporting tool, likely used in an administrative dashboard to support provider performance analysis, financial tracking, and operational oversight.

 **Definition:**
 ```sql